 Reading for Pleasure means building a reading culture where children are encouraged to take ownership of their reading and explore their own interests.
 There is a strong link between reading for pleasure and attainment across the whole curriculum.
 Children who read for pleasure are shown to progress more, have improved life chances and also score higher on assessments of mental well-being.
 We encourage children to share book recommendations with each other, and we also ask parents, teachers and other members of our school community to share their favourite books.
-We have a book hub in EYFS and Year 1, Lower KS2 and Upper KS2.
-Children are encouraged to bring books to the Book Hub that they are happy to give away, and they can take new books away from the Book Hub to read at home and keep.
-Each class has their own reading champions, who organise the book resources of their class and give book reviews in assembly.
 Each class engages in their own reading for pleasure activities such as logging the books read by the class, sharing book reviews and recommendations and engaging in whole class sharing of a key text.

-To encourage reading for pleasure we run a Beit Shvidler reading challenge where children are rewarded every time they reading eight books in Key Stage 1, and five books in Key Stage 2.
-They complete a task from the menu of reading tasks, and log the number of books they read.
+To encourage reading for pleasure we run a Beit Shvidler Olympic reading challenge where children are encouraged to earn reading miles - one mile for each page read, to travel along an Olympic journey.
+They complete a task from the menu of reading tasks, and log the number of books they read and miles they earned.
 We also send home recommended readings lists for each year group, and children are welcome to read from a different year group if that list is more suitable for them.